Lord Street and Kingsway,

 1 person favorited this theater

-After the Opera House burned down in 1929, the site was cleared and George E. Tonge prepared plans for a new theatre which opened on 19th December 1932.
+Located in the Merseyside seaside town of Southport.
+After the Opera House burned down in December 1929, the site was cleared and architect George E. Tonge prepared plans for a new theatre which opened on 19th December 1932 with Gladys Cooper in the mystery drama “Firebird”, direct from the Playhouse Theatre, London.
 It was, and remains, a glorious exercise in Art Deco style, inside and out.

 Logic would suggest that the Garrick Theatre be returned to theatre use and the single floored Southport Theatre be turned into a modern bingo hall for Mecca – to the benefit of both parties!